glu

 Command line reference

---template Apply Go template expansion (Markdown mode)
+--template Apply Go text/template expansion before frontmatter extraction.

---css FILE Additional CSS file
+--css FILE Load an additional CSS file after the default stylesheet.

---markdown Print expanded Markdown to stdout (debug)
+--markdown Print expanded Markdown to stdout (debug, no PDF).